askoufis/get-dir-file-benchmark/README.md

 pnpm run test
 ```

+> [!NOTE]
-> [!NOTE]: `customSplit4` doesn't have tests in this repo because it handles some edge cases the other functions do not.
+> The `customSplit4` function doesn't have tests in this repo because it handles some edge cases the other functions do not.
 > It is tested in Vanilla Extract's test suite instead.

 ## Results